 You can set breakpoints only at executable lines in saved files that are in the current folder or in folders on the search path.
 You can set breakpoints at any time, whether MATLAB is idle or busy running a file.

-By default, MATLAB automatically opens files when it reaches a breakpoint.
+By default, when MATLAB reaches a breakpoint, it opens the file containing the breakpoint.
 To disable this option:

 From the Home tab, in the Environment section, click Preferences.